 How to Get to Arnel Lighthouse?

+Keep in mind that the path to get there is quite steep, but eventually, your effort will be rewarded.
 The access route to Farol do Arnel has a very steep slope, with a 35% slope, and has no parking.
 Therefore, despite the possibility of going to the lighthouse by car or motorcycle, it is advisable to take the 500-meter journey on foot.

+Due to the steep slope, many vehicles with a lower displacement and without traction may even have difficulty making this journey.
 However, if you prefer to make the journey by car, you must park on the side of the Estrada Regional, near the descent towards Porto de Pescas.

-Dive in the Boca da Ribeira Natural Pool
+Boca da Ribeira Natural Pool

 The Natural da Boca da Ribeira Natural Pool is located near Vila do Nordeste.
 It is considered a leisure space of choice for residents and tourists visiting the region.
+With its clear waters and a well-used and recovered space, the Boca da Ribeira Natural Pool is undoubtedly an excellent option for a different and well-spent day.

 Did you know